turingschool/front-end-curriculum/lessons/module-1/js-3-dom-manipulation.md

 console.log(para.innerHTML);
 console.log(para.textContent);
 ```

+MDN has a great [description](https://developer.mozilla.org/en-US/docs/Web/API/Node/textContent) of the differences between `innerHTML`, `innerText`, and `textContent`

 To sum up:
 - `innerText` will collapse all of the extra spaces and give you back JUST THE TEXT.